 Sandra Fernández Ferreira, Writer: Her first love was writing and directing plays, and she speaks four languages (English, Spanish, German, Catalan), but the awards she won making documentary films shows her change in career has been the correct one.
 Director of “A Hospital on Rails”, acquired by TV3 and Argentine public television, and co-director of Erasing Dad.
 Mother of two, desires more equality in child custody. http://www.imdb.com/name/nm6709967/

 San Telmo Productions: Produced Goals for Girls: a story of women with balls, Erasing Dad, and collaborations with Nat Geo, History Channel, ABC, A&E, HGTV and brands like Nike, GE, Gatorade and LG Electronics.
 It had the honor of producing a mini-documentary for Nobel Prize Winner Al Gore’s Inconvenient Truth Climate Challenge.
 A production company with a heart, using its resources to make high impact documentary films.
 Based in Buenos Aires Argentina, it regularly collaborates with partners in the US, Canada, Great Britain, Australia, Europe and Korea. www.SanTelmoProductions.com

 Dr. Christine Giancarlo, Canadian Advisor, special Associate Producer: is an applied anthropologist and professor at Mount Royal University since 1992.
-She is a researcher and author with expertise in social issues, in particular Parental Alienation and Parental Alienation Syndrome.
+She is a researcher and author with expertise in child welfare and parental alienation, gender, multiculturalism, and cross-cultural and cross-species relations.
 She is providing research and vetting of characters for the Canadian portion of Erasing Family, as well as spear-heading fundraising efforts and outreach in Canada.
 She is a member of Leading Women for Shared Parenting and David Suzuki Foundation and also holds memberships with the Canadian Anthropology Society (CASCA) and the American Anthropological Association (AAA).